Fodilahy-mena/Photograph-Gallery/README.md

 ### Webroot

-For a struture reason, it's a good idea to isolate all the web-files in the `webroot` folder.
+For a structure reason, it's a good idea to isolate all the web-files in the `webroot` folder.
 Something like images, fonts, HTML, JS, and CSS.

 3. Create a `webroot/index.html` file.